Frequently Asked Questions

 We have both, we always default to single kayaks for all customers - please let us know if you'd like to paddle a double kayak instead.

 We use a mix of sea kayaks for all of our trips: On most beginner trips we use P&H Virgo sea kayaks - these are shorter than an expedition sea kayak and so are easier to turn.
 They are very stable and easy to control kayaks with a high backrest that provides loads of support and comfortable seat.
 We also have double kayaks which are incredibly stable, these have space for two paddlers and are steered using a rudder.
 A good choice for anyone who is nervous, is unsure of their physical ability/fitness to sea kayak.
-We also have an expedition fleet of Valley, Northshore, P&H and Wilderness systems sea kayaks.
+We also have an expedition fleet of Valley, Northshore and P&H sea kayaks.
 We supply you with a high quality waterproof kayaking jacket and trousers.
 Also a spraydeck (neoprene or nylon depending on your experience level) and a buoyancy aid.